-Prefix Handle: 0.NA/12345 Prefix Admin Group: 0.NA/12345 index 200 Prefix Public Key: 0.NA/12345 index 300
+Prefix Handle: 0.NA/12345

+Prefix Admin Group: 0.NA/12345 index 200 type HS_VLIST Prefix Public Key: 0.NA/12345 index 300 type HS_PUBKEY

 When authenticating, identify yourself using the Prefix Admin Public Key and the associated private key which is in your 'admpriv.bin' file on your computer.
-The instructions are in the 'INSTALL.txt' file (see Section 2.5, Running the HANDLE.NET Server For the First Time.
-This is what you used to authenticate yourself to "home" your prefix.
+The instructions are in the 'INSTALL.txt' file (see Section 2.5, Running the HANDLE.NET Server For the First Time).
+This is what you used to authenticate yourself to "home" your prefix or perform other administrative operations.

-When creating new identifiers, specify an administrator who will have permission to modify or delete each new identifier (handle) by adding an Admin value that references a public key, secret key or admin group to each new handle.
+When creating new identifiers, specify an administrator who will have permission to modify or delete each new identifier (handle) by adding an HS_ADMIN value that references a public key, secret key or admin group to each new handle.
 We recommend that you specify your Prefix Admin Group (see above) value as the administrator for each new handle.